Laibasif/GiantVirusMarkersInProtists/README.md

 ## Project Overview

 This project investigates the presence of viral-like genes in protist species to explore possible ancient viral integration events.
-Using protein datasets from diverse protists and known viral marker genes, we perform homology searches, analyze significant hits, and visualize the results to understand viral footprints in protist genomes.
+Using protein datasets from diverse protists and known viral marker genes, I perform homology searches, analyze significant hits, and visualize the results to understand viral footprints in protist genomes.

 ---